 - Transfer to a cooling rack to let them cool down completely

-- I don't like my cookies to be too sweet (must be the Asian in me!), but you can definitely increase the amount of sugar up to 1/2 cups (110 gr) if you like sweets.
+- I don't like my cookies to be too sweet, but you can definitely increase the amount of sugar up to 1/2 cups (110 gr) if you like sweets.